ykkimhgu/course-doc/ec-course/lab/lab-stepper-motor.md

 3. Connect the MCU to the motor driver and the stepper motor.
 4. Find out the number of steps required to rotate 1 revolution using Full-steppping.
 5. Then, rotate the stepper motor 10 revolutions with 2 rpm.
 Measure if the motor rotates one revolution per second.
-6. Repeat the above process with the opposite direction.
+6. Repeat the above process in the opposite direction.
-7. Increase and decrease the speed of the motor as fast as it can rotate to find the max speed of the motor.
+7. Increase and decrease the speed of the motor as fast as it can rotate to find the maximum and minimum speed of the motor.
 8. Apply the half-stepping and repeat the above.

 ### Configuration